 is reasonably suspected to be, and search for and seize the firearm or firearms licence.

+(1a) In order to exercise a power under subsection (1), a police officer may use any force against any person or thing that it is reasonably necessary to use in the circumstances.

 (2) A firearm or firearms licence seized under subsection (1) is to be delivered to the Commissioner of Police, and dealt with, in the prescribed manner.

 [Section 62E inserted by No. 38 of 2004 s.
-43(1).]
+43(1); amended by No. 5 of 2008 s.
+102.]

 62F.
 Detention of respondent during telephone hearing or while police order is being made